 Writing remains my passion.
 My goal: To be a well-rounded, world-class, creative writer and editor who has a positive impact on the lives of others.

-I am a 4th Degree member of the Knights of Columbus and active in my parish, currently facilitating our mission planning process and serving on the parish council.
-I find it ironic that I attended St. Bernard Parish in my home town and am a member of St. Bernard Parish in Green Bay.
+I am a 4th Degree member of the Knights of Columbus and active in my parish, currently chairing our long-term visioning committee and serving on our parish council.
+I find it ironic that I attended St. Bernard Parish in my home town and now am a member of St. Bernard Parish in Green Bay.

 I have several writing projects in development, and you’ll learn more about those as this website develops.

 I’m also working on my memoirs and short stories about being in touch with people on the other side.